seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The initial SelectionDAG is na\ :raw-html:`&iuml;`\ vely peephole expanded from the LLVM input by the ``SelectionDAGBuilder`` class.
+The initial SelectionDAG is na\ :raw-html:`&iuml;`\ vely peephole expanded from the LLVM37 input by the ``SelectionDAGBuilder`` class.
 The intent of this pass is to expose as much low-level, target-specific details to the SelectionDAG as possible.
-This pass is mostly hard-coded (e.g. an LLVM ``add`` turns into an ``SDNode add`` while a ``getelementptr`` is expanded into the obvious arithmetic).
+This pass is mostly hard-coded (e.g. an LLVM37 ``add`` turns into an ``SDNode add`` while a ``getelementptr`` is expanded into the obvious arithmetic).
 This pass requires target-specific hooks to lower calls, returns, varargs, etc.  For these features, the :raw-html:`<tt>` `TargetLowering`_